agustealo/Mi-Llama/README.md

 - **Customizing the Ollama Model**: Update the `OLLAMA_API_URL` in `app.py` to change the Ollama model and prompt template.
 - **Managing Session State**: Use Streamlit's session state to add new variables and manage existing ones.

+### Future Enhancements

+Mi Llama is continually evolving to provide even more powerful features and capabilities.
+Upcoming enhancements include:

+- **File Embedding for Knowledge Update and Chat Session**: Seamlessly embed files to update the AI's knowledge base and enrich chat sessions.
+- **SQL Connection/Communication CRUD**: Directly interact with SQL databases to perform create, read, update, and delete operations.
+Ask for predictions, calculations, and other data-driven Q&A on your database data, create, publish, or even edit data.
+- **Web Options**: Enhanced functionalities such as web search, web scraping, and web interactions to provide more comprehensive responses.
+- **Agents - CrewAI Capability**: Integrate AI agents capable of handling specific tasks and workflows, improving the overall user experience.

 ### Troubleshooting

 - **Common Errors**: